-My Vienna: Otto Wagner’s architectural legacy
+My Vienna: Otto Wagner’s architectural legacy in the capital city

 Featured: On the Linke Wienzeile, opposite the Naschmarkt at right – 18 May 2018 (6D1).

-Why: These two are the most important architectural examples of 20th-century modernism.
+Why: Some of the most important architectural examples of 20th-century modernism.

-Where: Throughout the city of Vienna.
+Where: Examples found throughout the city of Vienna.

 To visit Vienna is to know Otto Wagner.
-A first-time visitor to the city will be forgiven for not knowing about Wagner or his creations, but throughout their time spent in the Austrian capital, they’ll encounter Wagner’s early 20th-century “Modern Architecture”
+A first-time visitor to the city will be forgiven for not knowing about Wagner or his creations, but throughout their time spent in the Austrian capital, they’ll encounter Wagner’s early 20th-century “Modern Architecture”.

 Vienna is for many the city of Beethoven, Mozart, and Strauss; the city of historic and stylish cafés with coffee and Sacher Torte; the city whose pride is revealed in the combined World Heritage Site that are the classic period architecture within the Old Town and the beautiful palace and gardens at Schönbrunn.
 Flowing through the city is the Danube river, memorialized in Johann Strauss II’s “An der schönen blauen Donau” (The Blue Danube).